taserian/bitburner/README.md

+These scripts are taken from https://github.com/moriakaice/bitburner and no claim is made on the scripts originating here.

+I'm only making minor changes to have the scripts end with extension .js as required in the Steam version of BitBurner.

 # Bitburner scripts collection

 Welcome to my log of [Bitburner](https://danielyxie.github.io/bitburner/) scripts.
 They are written using the in-game language of NetscriptJS, which is a mutation of Javascript.